Stability of Weighted Norm Inequalities: Introduction

 \begin{remark} In our construction, we show that a given iterated Riesz transform $T_{0}$ of order $N=2m+1$ fails one of the testing conditions, while all other iterated Riesz transforms $T$ of order $N=2m+1$ satisfy both testing conditions.
-Thus at this point, we have doubling measures satisfying the $A_{2}$ condition and both testing conditions for $T$.
+Thus at this point, we have doubling measures satisfying the $A_{2}$ condition with doubling constant arbitrarily close to that of Lebesgue measure and both testing conditions for $T$.
 We now need to conclude that $T$ is two weight bounded.
-If the doubling constants are sufficiently small, then the $A_{2}$ condition implies the classical energy condition \cite{Gri}, and so one can apply either of the theorems in \cite{SaShUr7} and \cite{AlSaUr} (the main result in \cite{LaWi} can also be used for Riesz transforms of order $N=1$).
-However, our construction can be slightly modified, as detailed in Remark \ref{rmk:doubling_large}, to yield pairs of doubling measures with \emph{arbitrarily large} doubling constants that satisfy $A_{2}$ and both testing conditions for $T$, while failing the testing conditions for $T_{0}$.
-In order to show that instability continues to hold even when the doubling weights are permitted to have large doubling constant, we require the $T1$ theorem in \cite{AlSaUr}. \end{remark}
+Since the doubling constants can be taken arbitrarily close to that of Lebesgue measure, then the $A_{2}$ condition implies the classical energy condition \cite{Gri}, and so one can apply the T1 theorem of \cite{SaShUr10}; see Theorem \ref{thm:starting_T1_thm} below for a more precise statement and proof. \end{remark}